Research groups

 Health experiences researcher

-I am a co-investigator on the iPREGCARE study in the MRC Weatherall Institute of Molecular Medicine (NIHR207257), investigating the implications of personalised pre-conception recurrence risk information for the parents of children with genetic conditions.
+I am a co-investigator on the iPREGCARE study (NIHR207257), investigating the implications of personalised pre-conception recurrence risk information for the parents of children with genetic conditions (MRC Weatherall Institute of Molecular Medicine).

-I am also a researcher on the qualitative process evaluation for the Children's Surgery Outcome Reporting project (CSOR) in the Nuffield Department of Primary Care Health Sciences.
+I am also a researcher on the qualitative evaluation of the Children's Surgery Outcome Reporting project (CSOR) (Nuffield Department of Primary Care Health Sciences).

-In 2023, I was awarded a three-year Junior Research Fellowship with the Centre for Personalised Medicine (CPM).
-An example of my engagement is the 'Making it Personal' project - utilising theatre to spark conversations on the implications of genomic risk information (PCER Fund 204-2025).
+In 2023, I was awarded a three-year JRF (Junior Research Fellowship) with the Centre for Personalised Medicine (CPM).
+An example of my engagement during this time is the 'Making it Personal' project - utilising theatre to spark conversations on the implications of genomic risk information (PCER Fund 2024-2025).

 Recent publications